Edivri/proqrammer/README.md

 ![](https://pbs.twimg.com/profile_banners/860357608552763393/1593430830/1500x500)

 ## I Am A Blockchain and Software Developer <br>
-With a thorough understanding of software design principles and patterns, <br>
+With a thorough understanding of software design principles and patterns/architecture, <br>
 Data Structures and Algorithms,<br>
 API Design, AWS Severless APIs and Best Practices.